Q&A: Ask The Post about vaccine rollout in D.C., Maryland and Virginia

-The Washington Post’s Julie Zauzmer, Rebecca Tan and Antonio Olivo will answer your questions about the vaccine rollout at noon Eastern time on Wednesday.
+The Washington Post’s Julie Zauzmer, Rebecca Tan, Antonio Olivo and Angela Fritz will answer your questions about the vaccine rollout at noon Eastern time on Wednesday.

 Zauzmer covers the D.C. government, reporting on measures to curtail the spread of the virus.
 Tan reports on vaccine distribution in Maryland and has written about patient care in nursing homes around the Washington region.
 Olivo covers Virginia government, politics and the state’s response to the pandemic.